Places to Visit Bangkok - Grand Palace Places to Visit Bangkok - Terminal 21

 • If you have been ardently seeking specialized and outstanding restaurants in Bangkok, the mall has all the multi-cuisine lip-smackers you need, and then some

-Touted to be the very heart of Bangkok’s art life, the BACC is a must-see for any tourist.
+Touted to be the very heart of the city’s art life, the BACC is among the top must-see Bangkok tourist places.

 • With over seventy world-famous brands and more shopping than you can do in one day, this mall is a genuine revelation for tourists